 Admission is free and the trail is marked with flags and signs.

-Kerikeri: Paper Plus (Kerikeri Rd), Possum Trendz (Kerikeri Rd), The Art Place, and at the Old Packhouse Market on Saturdays
+Kerikeri: Paper Plus (Kerikeri Rd), Possum Trendz (Kerikeri Rd), The Little Black Gallery, and at the Old Packhouse Market on Saturdays

 Kawakawa: Kings Theatre Creative

 Our Society of Artists are busy making NEW ORIGINAL art for trail goers.

 Mark your diaries for OCT 21, 22, 23 2017